berayboztepe/Categorical_Classification/README.md

 ![conf](https://user-images.githubusercontent.com/44292203/118892278-f1a20d80-b900-11eb-9fdb-b46c11870a2c.PNG)

-Prediction of tulip has been improved but prediction daisy is still bad.
-Prediction of dandelion has decreased a little and prediction of rose and sunflower has increased.
+Prediction of tulip has been improved, but prediction of daisy is still bad.
+Prediction of dandelion has decreased a little, and prediction of rose and sunflower has increased.

 ![total](https://user-images.githubusercontent.com/44292203/118892286-f49cfe00-b900-11eb-8eb0-f9f498c25d15.PNG)